edoreld/hesa-campaign/session-logs/Session 1.md

+# Session Log #1

+## Featuring
  - Yansu playing as the bard, Darion Copperline
  - Craig playing as the fighter, Horvir Panster
  - Quinn playing as the cleric, Serah Heyman
  - Panda playing as the druid, Dax
  - Cilona playing as the cleric, Seraphalia Starchild
  - Sekiro playing as the barbarian, Skarr Vikk

 Year: 1491 DR